 Constants and PAC information base (PIB) attributes that are specified and maintained by the MAC sublayer or PHY layer are written in the text in italics.
 Constants have a general prefix of “a”, e.g., aBaseSuperframeDuration.
 MAC PIB attributes have a general prefix of “mac”, e.g., macAckWaitDuration.
 PHY PIB attributes have a general prefix of “phy”, e.g., phyCurrentChannel.

 The next higher layer accesses the services provided by the MAC through the MAC sublayer management entity (MLME) service access point (SAP), as described in 6.1, and the MAC common part sublayer (MCPS) SAP, as described in 6.2.
-The primitives for the MLME SAP are written in all capital letters prefixed with MLME, e.g., MLME.Scan.confirm.
-The primitives for the MCPS SAP are written in all capital letters prefixed with MCPS, e.g., MCPS-DATA.Request.
+The primitives for the MLME SAP are written in all capital letters prefixed with MLME, e.g., MLME-SCAN.confirm.
+The primitives for the MCPS SAP are written in all capital letters prefixed with MCPS, e.g., MCPS-DATA.request.

 Channel access